 In 1913, Woodrow Wilson became the 28th President of the United States and the Ford Motor Company instituted the world’s first moving assembly line to crank out its Model T. Meanwhile, 27-year-old Dr. Leo Stanley was appointed resident doctor at San Quentin State Prison.

 He served as the San Quentin doctor until 1951, only leaving for a brief time to serve in World War II.
 When he retired, Harry S. Truman was in the White House, the Korean War was raging and America was tuning in to watch the first episode of “I Love Lucy.”

 Stanley came into a prison using outdated methods and equipment.
 The young doctor quickly set about bringing the 19th century prison into the modern era.
 Learn more about the prisons and the people who helped shape today’s CDCR in our history section.

 Love, life and loss

-Stanley followed in his father’s footsteps when he chose to study medicine.
-He earned his medical degree from Cooper College in 1912.
+Stanley followed in his father’s footsteps when he chose to study medicine, earning his medical degree from Cooper College in 1912.
 The same year, he also tied the knot.

-“Well I fell in love with the … secretary of Dr. Wicksler’s, Romaine, (and needed to get a job),” he recalled in 1974.
+“Well I fell in love with the secretary of Dr. Wicksler’s, Romaine, (and needed to get a job),” he recalled in 1974.
 “So we were married a month before I graduated from medical school.
-So being an intern, we felt that was earning no money at all, only my board, (and) so when this offer for a position came along to go to San Quentin at $75 a month to be an assistant; we jumped at that.”
+Being an intern, we felt that was earning no money at all, only my board.
+When this offer for a position came along to go to San Quentin at $75 a month to be an assistant, we jumped at that.”

 He didn’t plan to stay long, maybe a few years, and then open a private practice.